-With the Indian Premier League 2020 around the corner and most people still holed up within the four walls of their home, the expectation is building up for some good cricket.
-And well, if there is something related to the game of cricket, that is as old as the game itself, it is controversy.
-When it comes to IPL, the emotions are overflowing and the fans get all worked up when something happens on the field that they can’t understand.
+With the ongoing England tour of the Indian team and most people still holed up within the four walls of their home, the expectation is building up for some good cricket.
+And well, if there is something related to the game of cricket, that is as old as the game itself, it is the controversy around the game.
+When it comes to cricket, the emotions always overflow and the fans get all worked up when something happens on the field that they can’t understand.

 No loo breaks, oops!